daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 - Single socket, E5-2698 v4 - **Cluster price: $156,208**
 - Dual socket, E5-2640 v4 - **Cluster price: $235,824**

-In this scenario for the _same number of cores (not GHz)_ the cluster is **$79,616 more expensive with 2 socket** servers.
-Quite a difference right?
+In this scenario for the _same number of cores (not GHz)_ the cluster is **$79,616 more expensive with 2 socket servers than single socket ones**.
+Ouch!

-I think these figures are self explanatory, but let's follow the same reasoning as scenario B and get a price per GHz.
+I think these figures are self explanatory, but let's follow the same reasoning we did with scenario A and get a price per GHz.

 **Config B1**